jn83499/Mist4610_Group-Project/README.md

 ## Database information
 Name of Database: al_Group_21482_G7

-Additional Info: Each query listed above is marked in the database used stored procedures which are called through the following format: CALL TP_Q() where "()" is the query number.
+Additional Info: Each query listed above is marked in the database used stored procedures which are called through the following format: CALL DNCKJ_Q() where "()" is the query number.